scitor/SR2-IndustrialRevolution/readme.md

 - Main run meaning transporting their actual resource to the designated planet.
 Trade run starts after this is complete.
 - Trade ships have a chance to go to a trade station before continuing their journey, to `sell` their resource.
   `Selling` is essentially just setting that resource on a station, depending on a chance comparing their respective values.
-  The exact formula can be seen in `server/../Civilian.as` in essence: _the more relative value a resource has, the more likely it is to be `sold`._
+  In essence: _the more relative value a resource has, the more likely it is to be `sold`, the exact formula can be seen in [Civilian.as](IndustrialRevolution\scripts\server\objects\Civilian.as#L566).
-  Since income depends on the resource worth, higher value resources will generate more income over time.
+  Since income depends on the resource worth, higher value resources in cargo will generate more income over time.
 - When on their trade run, ships also `buy` resources from planets, asteroids or stations. (same mechanic)

 - \* Planets spawn Customs Offices as soon as they're colonized.
 Ships generally try to route there first but also can reach the planet directly.